biocore/qiime/doc/tutorials/tutorial.rst

     make_otu_network.py -m Fasting_Map.txt -i otus/otu_table.txt -o otus/OTU_Network

 To visualize the network, we use the Cytoscape_ program (which you can run by calling cytoscape from the command line -- you may need to call this beginning either with a capital or lowercase 'C' depending on your version of Cytoscape), where each red circle represents a sample and each white square represents an OTU.
 The lines represent the OTUs present in a particular sample (blue for controls and green for fasting).
-For more information about opening the files in Cytoscape_ please refer `here <../scripts/cytoscape_usage.html>`_.
+For more information about opening the files in Cytoscape_ please refer to the `Cytoscape Usage <../scripts/cytoscape_usage.html>`_.

 .. image:: ../images/ network.png
    :align: center